BatchedFiles/IrcClientLibrary/README.md

 Declare Function OpenIrc( _
 	ByVal Server As WString Ptr, _
 	ByVal Port As WString Ptr, _
-	ByVal LocalServer As WString Ptr, _
+	ByVal LocalAddress As WString Ptr, _
 	ByVal LocalPort As WString Ptr, _
 	ByVal Password As WString Ptr, _
 	ByVal Nick As WString Ptr, _
 	ByVal User As WString Ptr, _
 	ByVal Description As WString Ptr, _
-	ByVal Visible As Boolean) _
+	ByVal Visible As Boolean _
-As ResultType
+) As Boolean
 ```